-What is stamp duty and how it works?
+What is stamp duty and how does it work?

 Stamp duty is a tax you're required to pay when you purchase a property, and serves to cover the administrative costs of the government changing the title and ownership details.
 As you plan out your next property purchase and budget accordingly, it's important to know what sort of stamp duty costs you'll be required to pay upon purchase.